paulie-o74/paul_thomas_pt/README.md

 ![Private/Remote Training](/assets/images/what-i-offer.png)

 ### Images included
-- Some images of myself, private and group fitness classes aloowing users to see the type of environment they would be training in.
+- Some images of myself, private and group fitness classes allowing users to see the type of environment they would be training in.

 ![Images](/assets/images/images.png)